kirandash/react/covid-tracker/README.md

 2. store.js file: Wrap rootReducer with persistReducer configuration.
 3. index.js file: Wrap App with PersistGate
 4. Now on reloading browser, the state will be still saved.
 In order to clear it, delete the `persist:root` data from localStorage.

+### 3.9 Redux DevTools
+1. To monitor states from chrome dev tools.
+2. Add Redux DevTools extension to chrome : https://chrome.google.com/webstore/detail/redux-devtools
+3. Add __REDUX_DEVTOOLS_EXTENSION__ to store.js createStore fn.
+It should highlight the redux devtools extension once our app is loaded.
+4. Run app with `npm run start`
+5. Go to localhost and on performing some action: it will show the list of actions.
+The difference it makes to state and new state after the action, all in the Redux devtools extension